clux/bandage/README.md

 # ok
 ```

+If something unexpectedly throws in some callback stack that isn't matched by anything, that will still provide a TAP breaking stack trace.
+That is still a failed test though - there's only so much we can do at this point.

 ## Setup and Teardown
 Because tests are executed sequentially in the order of the file, you can create setup tests at the top of your file, and teardown tests at the bottom.